-Laura is an American first year student at Sciences Po Paris, Campus de Menton as a member of the Dual BA with Columbia University.
-Laura was born and raised in Richmond, Virginia and found Sciences Po through her interests in French, International Relations and Human Rights.
-Laura is particularly interested in volunteering with refugees and advocating for their rights.
-Prior to Sciences Po, Laura was an avid member of her High School MUN club.
-She participated in local conferences as well as those in Venice, Italy and Querétaro, Mexico.
-Laura is grateful to MUN for introducing her to the world of International Relations and looks forward to sharing her love for MUN through her role as a Crisis Staffer.
+Laura is an American second year student at Sciences Po Paris, Campus de Menton in the Dual BA with Columbia University.
+She is currently pursuing a major in Politics and Government at Sciences Po and plans to major in Human Rights when she moves to New York next year.
+In Menton, she is particularly passionate about tying her studies to action by volunteering with refugees and advocating for their rights.
+Outside of class, she enjoys sharing meals with friends, playing soccer, and soaking up the sun at Sablettes.
+Laura's MUN experience comes from her role as a crisis staffer for MEDMUN 2020 and her work prior to Sciences Po as the Secretary General of her High School MUN club where she participated in local conferences as well as those in Venice, Italy and Querétaro, Mexico.
+Laura is forever grateful to MUN for introducing her to the world of International Relations.
+She looks forward to sharing this love through her role as a Crisis Staffer.

 Tuna Dinçer is a second-year student at Sciences Po, Campus de Menton.
 He is majoring in Political Humanities and he comes from Izmir, Turkey.
 He is fascinated by history, languages, and people, especially those of the Mediterranean, and of course, its crises.
 Having grown up in Western Turkey, right by the sea, he defines the Mediterranean as his home.
 A home full of conflicts, indeed.
 He, nevertheless, is eager to solve the problems of the delegates, -or create new crises for them- and to ensure a successful and fun debate.
 He hopes to make MEDMUN 2021 enjoyable and memorable for everyone-in a time we need enjoyable and memorable experiences more than ever.